 On The Complex Notions Of The White Savior

 Rose Byrne: What's unique about this story is that it's from the perspective of a young white girl who is very naïve.
 She's got no experience with African-American culture, admittedly.
-And then from an older African-American woman, on this very unusual experience they have together, so the "white savior" was something we discussed from day one.
+And then [she's learning] from an older African-American woman, on this very unusual experience they have together, so [trying not to depict her as] the "white savior" was something we discussed from day one.
 It's complicated and complex, and it's something that I really leaned on George and Oprah for so I could try to understand, to navigate — to put it delicately.

 Courtney B. Vance: It really speaks to how much we need each other.
 Instead of a going, “Why did a white person have to tell this story?"
 When we're children we all play together, children don’t segregate and separate themselves until they learn.
 It’s a learned behavior.